John VI of Portugal: Regency

 After the defeat, Spain abandoned its alliance with Portugal and allied with France under the Peace of Basel.
 With Britain too powerful for France to attack directly, France set its sights on Portugal.
 In 1799, John officially assumed the reins of government as prince regent in the name of his mother; that same year, Napoleon Bonaparte staged his coup d'état of 18 Brumaire in France and coerced Spain into issuing an ultimatum to force the Portuguese to break with Great Britain and submit the country to the interests of Napoleon.
 With John's refusal, neutrality became unviable.
 Spain and France invaded in 1801, setting off the War of the Oranges; a defeated Portugal signed the Treaty of Badajoz and the subsequent Treaty of Madrid, under which it ceded territory to Spain, in particular Olivenza, and made concessions to the French over certain colonial territories.
 With conflicting interests among all the countries involved, the war was marked by ambiguous movements and secret agreements.
 Portugal, as the weakest player, could not avoid continued struggle.
 At the same time, John had to face an enemy at home.
 His wife, Princess Carlota Joaquina, loyal to Spanish interests, initiated an intrigue with the objective of deposing her husband and taking power herself.
 After this attempt failed in 1805, the Princess was exiled from court; she resided at Queluz Palace, while John took up residency at Mafra Palace.
-It was events like this that questioned the Portuguese people as to if John was capable of commanding the nation.
-That he was as incapable of ruling as his mother was.
+It was events like this that led to the Portuguese people questioning if John was capable of commanding the nation and whether he was as incapable of ruling as his mother was.